automationbroker/apb/docs/developers.md

 ## Actions

-An action for a APB is the command that the Bundle is run with.
+An action for a APB is the command that the APB is run with.
 5 standard actions that we support are `provision`, `deprovision`, `bind`, `unbind`, and `test`.
 For an action to be valid there must be a valid file in the `playbooks` directory named `<action>.yml`.
 These playbooks can do anything which also means that you can technically create any action you would like.
 Our [mediawiki-apb](https://github.com/ansibleplaybookbundle/mediawiki123-apb/blob/master/playbooks/update.yml) has an example of creating an action `update`.

-Most Bundles will normally have a `provision` to create resources and a `deprovision` action to destroy the resources when deleting the service.
+Most APBs will normally have a `provision` to create resources and a `deprovision` action to destroy the resources when deleting the service.

 <a id="binding-credentials"></a>

 `bind` and `unbind` are used when the coordinates of one service needs to be made available to another service.
 This is often the case when creating a data service and making it available to an application.
 There are future plans to asynchronously execute `bind` and `unbind` playbooks, but currently, the coordinates are made available during the provision.

 To properly make our coordinates available to another service, we use the `asb_encode_binding` module.
-This module should be called at the end of the Bundle's provision role and it will return bind credentials to the Ansible Service Broker.
+This module should be called at the end of the APB's provision role and it will return bind credentials to the Ansible Service Broker.

 ```yaml
 - name: encode bind credentials